• Home

 Non-Pharmacological ADHD Management

-In addition to ADHD meds for adults, medication management and non-pharmacological strategies can play a significant role in managing adult ADHD and ADHD in children and adolescents.
+In addition to ADHD medications, non-pharmacological strategies can play a significant role in managing ADHD and ADHD symptoms.
 These approaches include behavioral therapy, which helps individuals develop coping mechanisms and improve organizational skills, and cognitive behavioral therapy (CBT), which focuses on modifying negative thought patterns.

 How ADHD Medications Work

-Medication does not cure ADHD; when effective, adhd meds for adults adhd meds for children eases ADHD symptoms during the time it is active.
+Medication does not cure ADHD; when effective, ADHD medications eases ADHD symptoms during the time it is active.
 Thus, it is not like an antibiotic that may cure a bacterial infection, but more like eyeglasses that help to improve vision only during the time the eyeglasses are actually worn.

 Medications that most effectively improve the core symptoms of ADHD seem primarily and directly to affect certain neurotransmitters.
 The neurotransmitters involved are dopamine (DA) and norepinephrine (NE).
 Both neurotransmitters appear to play a role in the attentional and behavioral symptoms of ADHD.